veronica1013/Titanic_Analysis/README.md

 # Titanic_Analysis

 # Introduction
-This project seeks to study the factors that affect housing prices and also create a model that would accurately predict the sale of prices.
+This project seeks to predict which passengers survived the Titanic shipwreck.

 # Motivation
 This project was undertaken as part of an assessment for a Data Science Course.